 Why is this important?

-One woman is killed every week, on average, by domestic violence in Australia.
+One woman is killed every week, on average, by domestic violence in Australia1.

-Reoffending is when a person charged with a domestic violence assault is then charged with a second domestic violence assault within 12 months.
-It is more likely to happen soon after the initial abuse, so it’s critical we respond to it as quickly as possible.
+Under this Priority, a reoffender is defined as a person charged with a domestic violence assault, who is then charged with a second domestic violence assault within 12 months.
+People who reoffend once are likely to continue to reoffend, so it’s critical we respond to it as quickly as possible.

-By focusing on reoffenders, we are helping to reduce domestic violence in NSW and achieving positive outcomes for victims and their families.
-Based on the current cohort, achieving a 25% reduction in domestic violence reoffenders will mean approximately 450 fewer reoffenders by 2023.
+By focusing on reoffenders, we are helping to reduce domestic and family violence (DFV) in NSW and achieving positive outcomes for victims and their families.
+Achieving a 25% reduction in domestic violence reoffenders will mean approximately 450 fewer reoffenders by 2023.

 How are we tracking?